grapesh/csdlpy-1.0.1/README.md

 # csdlpy-1.0.1

-CSDL Python Stack version 1.0.1
+This is the official CSDL Python Stack, version 1.0.1